 Who is eligible?

-A student must be pursuing a degree, have no felony convictions, have been enrolled for at least one academic term, and must not have previously claimed the AOTC credit to be eligible.
-To gain full credit, the student’s MAGI must be under $80,000 if filing single or $160,000 if married filing joint.
+A student must be pursuing a degree, have no felony convictions, have been enrolled for at least one academic term and must not have previously claimed the AOTC credit for more than three years.
+To gain the full credit, the person claiming it must have an MAGI under $80,000 if filing single or $160,000 if married filing jointly.
+If your MAGI exceeds $90,000 ($180,000 for married filing jointly), you won’t qualify for any credit.

 The AOTC is one of the more beneficial credits because it allows taxpayers to claim all of the first $2,000 in qualified education expenses per year, per student.
 It also allows taxpayers to claim 25% of the next $2,000 education expenses per year, per student.
-It’s also up to 40% refundable after your tax liability reaches zero.
+Further, the credit is 40% refundable– up to $1,000.

 How to apply